Tax withholding: International withholding

-Most countries require payers of interest, dividends and royalties to non-resident payees (generally, if a non-domestic postal address is in the payers records) withhold from such payment an amount at a specific rate.
+Most countries require payers of interest, dividends and royalties to non-resident payees (generally, if a non-domestic postal address is in the payer's records) withhold from such payment an amount at a specific rate.
 Payments of rent may also be subject to withholding tax or may be taxed as business income.
 The amounts may vary by type of income.
 A few jurisdictions treat fees paid for technical consulting services as royalties subject to withholding of tax.
 Income tax treaties may reduce the amount of tax for particular types of income paid from one country to residents of the other country.

 Some countries require withholding by the purchaser of real property.
 The U.S. imposes a 15% withholding tax on the amount realized in connection with the sale of a U.S. real property interest unless advance IRS approval is obtained for a lower rate.
-Canada imposes similar rules for 25% withholding, and withholding on sale of business real property is 50% of the price, but may be reduced on application.
+Canada imposes similar rules for 25% withholding, and withholding on sale of business real property is 50% of the price but may be reduced on application.

 The European Union has issued directives prohibiting taxation on companies by one member state of dividends from subsidiaries in other member state, except in some cases, interest on debt obligations, or royalties received by a resident of another member nation.

 Procedures vary for obtaining reduced withholding tax under income tax treaties.
 Procedures for recovery of excess amounts withheld vary by jurisdiction.
 In some, recovery is made by filing a tax return for the year in which the income was received.
 Time limits for recovery vary greatly.

 Taxes withheld may be eligible for a foreign tax credit in the payee's home country.